inimaz/path-finder/README.md

 2. Set all the cells that are next to the solved points as "to be visited".
 3. Calculate the cumulative_distance to each "to be visited" point, using the following formula:

-**Cumulative distance (A*)**
+__Cumulative distance (A*)__\n

 cumulative_distance (x2,y2) = cumulative_distance(x1,y1) + distance_to_previous(x2,y2) + distance_to_destination(x2,y2) - distance_to_destination(x1,y1)

 4. From all the "to be visited" points, set as solved the one with the lower cumulative_distance.
 If it's a tie, we choose one randomly.
-4.1 For the solved cell, store the cell that solved it, the cell that selected it as "to be visited"
+⋅⋅⋅4.1 For the solved cell, store the cell that solved it, the cell that selected it as "to be visited"
 5. Repeat 2, 3, 4 until the final destination is set as solved.

 Like this, cumulative distance is the sum of all the cumulative_distances from the beginning to each point.